OwenRichards1/ADO-Python-RESTfulAPI/README.md

 Here's an explanation of each item in the loop:

-    - for item in work_item_fields[:int(user_input)]: - This line loops through the list of work item fields, up to the specified number of work items. items - This variable is a list of dictionaries representing the configurable fields of a work item.
+    -  `for item in work_item_fields[:int(user_input)] `: - This line loops through the list of work item fields, up to the specified number of work items.
+    - `items` - This variable is a list of dictionaries representing the configurable fields of a work item.
-    - op - This field specifies the operation to be performed on the field, in this case, adding a new field.
+    - `op` - This field specifies the operation to be performed on the field, in this case, adding a new field.
-    - path - This field specifies the path of the field to be added, such as /fields/System.Title.
+    - `path` - This field specifies the path of the field to be added, such as /fields/System.Title.
-    - value - This field specifies the value of the field to be added, such as titleTemplate + item["FilePath"].
-Make sure to configure the value using the json-output    workItem.json file.
+    - `value` - This field specifies the value of the field to be added, such as titleTemplate + item["FilePath"].
+Make sure to refer to the values used in the **workitem.json** file.
     - create_work_item(url, headers, items) - This line sends a POST request to create a new work item using the specified url, headers, and items.

 Make sure to modify the values of the fields in the items list according to your JSON file.
 You can refer to the json-output/workItem.json file to configure the value field.